 The Liberal Catholic Church, our parent church, came into existence as the result of a complete re-organization in 1915 of the Old Catholic movement in Great Britain upon a more liberal basis.
 This church derived its orders from the mother-see of the Old Catholic movement, the ancient archiepiscopal see of Utrecht in Holland.
 The Liberal Gnostic Church has carefully preserved this succession of Orders.

 The Liberal Gnostic Church recognizes seven sacraments, which it enumerates as follows: baptism, confirmation, the holy Eucharist, absolution, Holy unction, holy matrimony, and holy orders.
-To ensure their efficacy to the worshiper, the administration of all sacramental rites is guarded with most care.
+To ensure their efficacy, the administration of all sacramental rites is guarded with most care.
 It has preserved an episcopal succession that is valid, as understood throughout the whole of those churches in Christendom that maintain the apostolic succession is a tenant of their faith.

 Freedom of Thought